Turkey bowling

-Episode 14 of 10 Items or Less TV series was "Turkey Bowling".
-This idea for this episode was given to John Lehr by David Howell, an aspiring comedy writer.

-The Guy's Grocery Games episode "Frozen Food Fight" featured a round where two contestants bowled a frozen turkey at nine soda bottles; the combined number knocked down was the number of non-frozen items each was allowed to use in their next dish.

-Every Thanksgiving morning, Cleveland, Ohio Fox affiliate WJW-TV does its annual Turkey Bowl.
-The WJW version of turkey bowling uses 15 cans of canned cranberry sauce, stacked in a pyramid shape, and uses a one-bowl-per-round knockout tournament format.
-In the 2010 edition, it was hosted by morning features and man about town reporter Kenny Crumpton and morning meteorologist Angelica Campos.
-In WJW-TV's version, people win prizes anything ranging from Giant Eagle Gift Cards to monetary prizes.
-The contest is broadcast on WJW live and streamed around the world on WJW's Web site, with the contests taking up the full closing segment (around 7 minutes) of each half-hour of WJW's morning newscast.
-The broadcast began in 1999.
-From then until 2019, the event was traditionally held at a Giant Eagle somewhere in Cuyahoga County; the 2021 contest was held in a garage.
+A variant of turkey bowling popularized by television station WJW in Cleveland, Ohio uses stacked canned goods instead of soft drink bottles.
+The WJW version ("Fox 8 Turkey Bowl") is a multiple-round, one-frame knockout tournament televised in segments during WJW's Thanksgiving morning newscast.
+The event has been held since 1999, including a celebrity invitational (won by Bernie Kosar) in 2023 and a 25th anniversary tournament of champions in 2024.

 Controversy

 Animal rights proponents, who oppose the use of animals in sports, claim that turkey bowling is disrespectful to animals and sends mixed messages which may encourage violence to animals or people.
 Another objection is perceived disrespect to the central attribute of Thanksgiving.
 In 2003, an upcoming event for the title of UK Great Turkey Bowling Champion at Manchester Evening News Arena was protested against by animal rights campaigners; as a result, plastic turkeys were used instead of real frozen turkeys.
-In 2007 an animal sanctuary rescued a live turkey, which was in a cage, from a turkey bowling event in New York State.
+In 2007, an animal sanctuary rescued a live turkey, which was in a cage, from a turkey bowling event in New York state.